FOVEA: Foveated Image Magnification for Autonomous Navigation: Approach

 \subsection{KDE Saliency Generator}

-In prior arts \cite{jaderberg2015spatial,recasens2018learning}, saliency is supervised by the final task loss without intermediate supervision.
-We explore this for object detection in Sec~\ref{direct saliency experiments}, but find that saliency maps for object detection are multi-modal and hard to learn.
-In the streaming setting, predictions from the previous frame can serve as a strong intermediate signal for contextual priming.
-To learn a single attentional system that can generalize to frame-level or dataset-level priors, we describe an algorithmic approach for converting bounding boxes (be it from a dataset or the previous frame) to a saliency map.
+Prior work \cite{jaderberg2015spatial,recasens2018learning} trains a saliency network to generate saliency maps, which we explore as a baseline in Sec~\ref{sec:offline-exp}.
+Because saliency maps for object detection appear hard to learn, we explore cheap alternatives for saliency map construction: dataset-level priors over object locations or temporal priors extracted from previous frame's predictions.
+Both priors can be operationalized with an approach that converts bounding boxes to a saliency map.

-To this end, we use kernel density estimation (KDE) with the bounding boxes as the data points.
+Intuitively, we build a saliency map by ``overlaying" boxes on top of one another via non-parametric kernel density estimation (KDE).
 More precisely, given a set of bounding boxes $B$ with centers $c_i$, heights $h_i$ and widths $w_i$, we model the saliency map $S_B$ as a sum of normal distributions:

 where $a$ and $b$ are hyperparameters for amplitude and bandwidth, respectively, and $K$ is the size of the attraction kernel $k$ in Eq~\ref{torralba warp}.
 Adding the small constant is done to prevent extreme warps.
 We then normalize the 2D saliency map such that it sums to 1 and marginalize along the two axes if using the separable formulation\footnote{When using the separable formulation, we could instead skip the intermediate 2D saliency map representation.
 However, we opt not to, because the intermediate 2D saliency map produces more interpretable visualizations, and the difference in runtime is negligible.}.
 As laid out in the previous section, this is then used to generate the image transformation $\mathcal T^{-1}_S$ according to Eq~\ref{torralba warp}.
+Ensuring that each kernel is locally normalized produces our desired behavior; we'll have high saliency for pixels covered by objects, and even higher saliency for pixels covered by small objects (that have their Gaussian mass focused on a smaller object size).